How to Expand a BPMN Sub-Process?

 Sub-process created

-1. Click on the plus button in sub-process Collect Opinion and then select New Business Process Diagram from the popup menu.
+1. Click the plus icon in the Collect Opinion sub-process and select New Business Process Diagram from the popup menu.

 Expand sub-process

-A new business process diagram is created and opened.
-There is a pair of start and end event.
-They are there for you to connect the process flow modeled in the parent diagram and the flow to be modeled in this diagram.
+A new business process diagram will be created and opened.
+It contains a start and end event, which are used to connect the process flow from the parent diagram to the flow in this new diagram.

 Sub-process diagram created

-2. Let's create three tasks Receive E-mail, Give General Reply and Forward to Responsible Person in between the start and event event as shown below.
+2. Create three tasks, Receive E-mail, Give General Reply, and Forward to Responsible Person, between the start and end events as shown below.

 Sub-process diagram created

-3. Now, go back to the upper level by clicking on the shortcut in breadcrumb.
+3. Now, return to the parent diagram by clicking on the shortcut in the breadcrumb trail.

 Back to parent diagram

-4. You may optionally present the sub-process content as a preview in the sub-process shape.
-Click on the plus button in the sub-process Collect Opinion and then select Expand Sub-Process Preview from the popup menu.
+4. You can optionally display the content of the sub-process as a preview within the sub-process shape.
+Click the plus icon in the Collect Opinion sub-process and select Expand Sub-Process Preview from the popup menu.

 Expand sub-process